becheng/pbi-azuredevops-poc-pt2/README.md

    \* The dbUserName and dbUserPassword variables are required only if using the [deploy-pbixreport.ps1](./ps-scripts/deploy-pbixreport.ps1) script.

    Notes:
-   - The pbixFilePath is the path to the published .pbix file with a format: `$(System.DefaultWorkingDirectory)/_[YOUR BUILD PIPELINE NAME]/drop/[YOUR REPORT NAME].pbix`.
+   - The pbixFilePath is the path to the published .pbix file with a format: `$(System.DefaultWorkingDirectory)/_[YOUR BUILD PIPELINE NAME]/drop/[YOUR PBIX PATH]/[YOUR REPORT NAME].pbix`.
 Example:
      ```
-     $(System.DefaultWorkingDirectory)/_my-pbidevops-build/drop/customer-report-v2.pbix
+     $(System.DefaultWorkingDirectory)/_my-pbidevops-build/drop/pbix/customer-report-v2.pbix
      ```
    - Example of scheduleJson value:
       ```